 Unearned Revenue ZZZ

 Total Current Liabilities $ZZ,ZZZ

 For many small business owners, this looks too much in the form of details.
-So many businesses consolidate the accounts to make it easier for the reader.
+Many businesses consolidate the accounts to make it easier for the reader.
 However, as a reader, you need to understand that this format presentation gives up details for a faster read of the information.
-So you may see a current liabilities section look more like this:
+You may see a current liabilities section look more like this:

 Liabilities and Equity

 Unearned Revenue & Contract Deposits Z,ZZZ